satish603/otp-module/README.md

 # Python-whatsapp-otp-module
  OTP authentication is an elegant solution to both security concerns and UX.
+### Prerequisite
+- Learn Firebase fundamentals.
+Get started with a Firebase project.

 ## Obtaining Service account file
 Using your Google account, login to Firebase console: https://console.firebase.google.com/